k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Kubernetes/02_K2cloud_on-prem_K8s_Installation.md

 ---

-# Installing Fabric in a Single-Node Cluster, "Kubernetes In a Box"
+# Installing Fabric in a Single-Node Cluster, "Kubernetes-in-a-box"

 The installation script will automatically configure and install everything required to have K8s running and ready.